Granada plc: Merger with Carlton

 In 2002 speculation began to centre on when, not if, Carlton and Granada would merge.
 In 2003 a merger was agreed between the two companies, with Granada shareholders owning two-thirds of the new company.
 That the new company was in effect a takeover by Granada of Carlton was admitted in the first annual report of the new company, ITV plc, which treated the company as effectively a continuation of Granada plc (with the Carlton merger regarded as an acquisition) for accounting purposes.

 The Granada name continues on as the official name of the North West ITV region and its on air regional news programme Granada Reports and was used to brand productions of ITV plc companies on channels other than ITV branded channels in the United Kingdom until it was replaced by the ITV Studios brand in 2009.

 Operations

 At the time of the merger with Carlton Communications, Granada was mainly involved in the television business.
 It owned seven ITV companies – Granada Television, London Weekend Television, Yorkshire Television, Tyne Tees Television, Meridian Broadcasting, Anglia Television and Border Television.
-It also owned the ITV Digital Channels Ltd pay-TV business, which at the time offered two channels, Men and Motors and Granada Plus.
+It also owned the Granada Sky Broadcasting pay-TV business, which at the time offered two channels, Men and Motors and Granada Plus.
 ITV plc has since taken full control of GSB and closed down archive channel Plus in favour of ITV3.
 Granada also owned 50% shares in ITV2 and the ITV News Channel, and a 20% share of Independent Television News.
 It also owned 45% of TV3, Ireland.

 Charles Allen was chief executive of Granada until 2 February 2004, when he became chief executive of the newly created ITV plc, a post he retained until 1 October 2006.